-NVIDIA GPUs has put in great effort to power your AI/HPC/visualization workload now claiming “broadest GPU availability.”
+NVIDIA GPUs have put in great effort to power your AI/HPC/visualization workload, now claiming the “broadest GPU availability.”
 In addition to putting T4 instances in its U.S. and Netherlands GCP regions, with its recent beta launch, Google is extending the GPU option to Brazil, India, Singapore, and Tokyo datacenters, marking the first time GPUs have been offered in those Google Cloud Platform regions.

-NVIDIA at a communication meeting in Beijing released the latest version of the Virtual GPU software v7.x for the virtualization platform.
-NVIDIA GPU virtualization senior solution gave a detailed introduction to the performance, features, and functioning of the latest technology.
+At a communication meeting in Beijing, NVIDIA released the latest version of the Virtual GPU software v7.x for the virtualization platform.
+NVIDIA GPU virtualization senior solution gave a detailed introduction to the latest technology’s performance, features, and functioning.

-Today, GPUs has transformed into a very significant capital and productivity tool for enterprises.
-Virtualization can help enterprises fully allot GPU resources to its users.
+Today, GPUs have transformed into a very significant capital and productivity tool for enterprises.
+Virtualization can help enterprises fully allot GPU resources to their users.
 Earlier, the GRID virtual GPU (vGPU) platform, combined with the VMware Horizon vDGA platform, enabled virtualization for Tesla GPUs.

-The Nvidia T4 is indicated for use with applications that use machine learning and data visualization, as well as other GPU-accelerated workloads.
+The Nvidia T4 is indicated for use with applications that use machine learning, data visualization, and other GPU-accelerated workloads.
 The piece now features GDDR6 memory that improves performance and power efficiency.

-The highly efficient design also makes it cost effective by installing additional GPUs in a server.
-The key feature provides for deep learning inference workflows as well as new RT Cores that makes way for real-time ray tracing acceleration and batch rendering.
+The highly efficient design also makes it cost-effective by installing additional GPUs in a server.
+The key feature provides for deep learning inference workflows as well as new RT Cores that make way for real-time ray tracing acceleration and batch rendering.

 The most important update of vGPU is the expansion to support the allocation of multiple physical GPUs to one VM.
-If the user has more requirements on the GPU’s resources and computing power, multiple GPUs can be implemented in the virtualization platform to meet the user’s high computing power requirements.
+If the user has more GPU resources and computing power requirements, multiple GPUs can be implemented in the virtualization platform to meet the user’s high computing power requirements.

-In the future, NVIDIA will continue to work closely with VMware to leverage the strengths of both parties to meet the needs of the market.
+In the future, NVIDIA will continue to work closely with VMware to leverage both parties’ strengths to meet the market’s needs.